 Step 6 of 7 – Business Case

 As soon as the upper part of the canvas has been completed, we can have a look at the lower part, the critical one.
 This part deals with the question if the business case is viable.
-For this, we start to document in the field Revenues & Advantages of how the solution provides a monetary advantage meaning how the benefit brings, for example, a revenue increase or a cost reduction.
+For this, we start to document in the field Revenues & Advantages of how the solution provides a monetary advantage, meaning how the benefit results, for example, in a revenue increase or a cost reduction.